IchZerowan/delivery-api/Readme.md

 ```

 ### Get dish by category ID
-GET method returns for you all dished for your category ID
+GET method returns all dished for the specified category ID

 **Request**
 ```